quickfixgo/examples/README.md

 ### Licensing

 This software is available under the QuickFIX Software License.
-Please see the [LICENSE.txt](https://github.com/quickfixgo/examples/blob/main/LICENSE.txt) for the terms specified by the QuickFIX Software License.
+Please see the [LICENSE](LICENSE) for the terms specified by the QuickFIX Software License.